Studying $X(2100)$ hadronic decays and predicting its pion and kaon induced productions: Categorizing in meson family

 where $M_0$ is the ground state mass and $M$ denotes the mass of radial excitation with radial quantum number $n$. $\mu^2$ is the slope parameter of the trajectory \cite{Anisovich:2000kxa}.

-If taking Eq. (\ref{eqRegge}) to study isoscalar axial-vector light {mesons}, we need the experimental information of {these particles}.
-Just shown in PDG \cite{Tanabashi:2018oca}, there are $h_1(1170)$, $h_1(1380)$, $h_1(1595)$, $h_1(1965)$ and $h_1(2215)$.
-Usually, $h_1(1170)$ and its strangeonium partner $h_1(1380)$ are ground states of isoscalar axial-vector {mesons}.
-And then, $h_1(1170)$, $h_1(1595)$, $h_1(1965)$ and $h_1(2215)$ are composed of a typical Regge trajectory, which can be described by Eq. (\ref{eqRegge}) with $\mu^2=1.19$ GeV$^2$ \cite{Chen:2015iqa}.
-If fixing slope parameter $\mu^2=1.19$ GeV$^2$ and taking the mass of $h_1(1380)$ as input, we can construct another Regge trajectory, and find that the mass of the second radial excitation of $h_1(1380)$ is 2087 MeV, which overlaps with the measured mass of $X(2100)$ by BESIII with the $J^P=1^+$ assumption \cite{null}.
-It supports to assign $X(2100)$ into the isoscalar axial-vector meson family.
+If fixing slope parameter $\mu^2=1.19$ GeV$^2$ and taking the mass of $h_1(1170)$ and $h_1(1380)$ as input, we can construct Regge trajectory, and find that the mass of the second radial excitation of $h_1(1380)$ is 2087 MeV, which overlaps with the measured mass of $X(2100)$ by BESIII with the $J^P=1^+$ assumption \cite{null}.

-As by product, we predict the masses of the first and the third radial excitations of $h_1(1380)$, which are 1780 MeV and 2355 MeV, respectively.
-Thus, we name these two missing $h_1$ states as $h_1(1780)$ and $h_1(2355)$ for the convenience when illustrating their decay behaviors.
 The analysis of Regge trajectories for these discussed $h_1$ states {is} shown in Fig. \ref{figRegge}.
+It shows that assigning $X(2100)$ into the isoscalar axial-vector meson family is possible.